Etejerina/a-walk-in-python/day_5.md

 Going back to simplier things, let's talk about those arguments.

 We can have what is called Arbitrary Arguments (\*args).
-The use of these is to avoid enumerate many positional arguments, and just use the unpacking operator '*', in particular when we don't how how many arguments where are receiving.
+The use of these is to avoid having to enumerate many positional arguments, and just use the unpacking operator '*', in particular when we don't how how many arguments where are receiving.

 Let's see some examples